openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Pre-Authorized code flow

-(0) The Issuer successfully obtains consent and user data required for the issuance of a requested credential from the user using Issuer specific business process, without using Authorization Endpoint.
+(0) The Issuer successfully obtains consent and user data required for the issuance of a requested credential from the user using Issuer specific business process.

 (1) The flow begins as the Issuer generates an Issuance Initiation Request and communicates it to the Wallet, for example as a QR Code or as a deeplink.
-Wallet uses information in the Issuance Initiation Request to obtain issuer's metadata including details about the credential that this issuer wants to issue.
+The Wallet uses information from the Issuance Initiation Request to obtain the issuer's metadata including details about the credential that this issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

 (2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code is sent in the Token Request.
+It might include a user pin for security reasons.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.
 This step is defined in (#credential-endpoint).